 Mtskheta is only 30 minutes from Tbilisi, but tourists often spend more than 4 hours here because they don't know the right order.
 I recommend starting with Jvari on top — the view over the Kura-Aragvi confluence in the morning, when there's no haze, is worth getting up early.
 Then we descend to Svetitskhoveli: entry costs ₾5, and I'll tell you the unexpected story of Christ's Robe.
 In the town itself, definitely visit the local café on Davitashvili Street: khachapuri with egg and butter for ₾7 — you won't find it like this in Tbilisi.
 If you go in the morning, you'll be back in time for a Tbilisi evening.

-Samtavro Monastery at the entrance to Mtskheta is the third stop that many miss.
-The first Christian rulers of Georgia — King Mirian III and Queen Nana, baptized in 337 by Saint Nino — are buried here.
-Still an active women's monastery: the nuns practice icon painting and sell small handmade icons.
+Samtavro Monastery at the entrance to Mtskheta is the third stop that many people miss.
+The first Christian rulers of Georgia — King Mirian III and Queen Nana, baptized in 337 AD by Saint Nino — are buried here.
+It is still an active women's monastery: the nuns practice icon painting and sell small handmade icons.
 Near the main church is a tiny 4th-century chapel, literally 3 by 4 meters, one of the oldest in Georgia.

 No, the tour includes transport from Tbilisi to Mtskheta and back.
 Your guide handles all logistics.